ArduPilot/ardupilot_wiki/copter/source/docs/boat-mode.rst

 Boat Mode
 =========

+.. note:: Archived: Superceded by the :ref:`common-moving-vehicle-initialization` page

 Copter includes "boat mode" which allows taking off from a moving platform including boats.
 It is not really a "mode" but rather a change to how the gyros are calibrated.

 ..  youtube:: wNlnwqC-bx4